-Prerequisite(s): CHE 124 CHE 124L and grade of C- or better in BIO 125 and BIO 125L
+3 credits Prerequisite(s): CHE 124 CHE 124L and grade of C- or better in BIO 125, BIO 125L, BIO 126 BIO 126L Corequisite(s): BIO 430L

 The purpose of this course is to provide a foundation in the principles and techniques of the many areas that utilize molecular, which include, biotechnology, recombinant DNA technology, RNA-based technologies, genomics, proteomics, transgenics, gene therapy, stem cell therapy, molecular biology of cancer, forensic molecular biology, bioethics and epigenetics.
-All students registered for this course must also be registered for BIO 430L.
 There are three hours of lecture.
 This course is offered in spring semesters.